-Since the Company's annual and long-term incentives represent approximately 79% to 91% of executive total compensation, the Company believes that incentive compensation payments are good indicators of the Company's practice of paying for performance and the alignment of executive compensation with shareholder value over time.
+Since the Company's annual and long-term incentives represent approximately 70% to 83% of executive total compensation, the Company believes that incentive compensation payments are good indicators of the Company's practice of paying for performance and the alignment of executive compensation with shareholder value over time.
 Thus, compensation of the NEOs has generally followed a similar trend as the Company's share price as set forth in the performance chart, above.
 It is specifically reflected in the Company's LTIPs over the last five years.
-The 2013-2015 LTIP, which was the predecessor to the 2016-2018 LTIP and described above under "Long-Term Incentive Plans", was established by the board of directors with specific targets for the improvement of cumulative operating income between the years of 2013 and 2015.
+The 2013-2015 LTIP, which was the predecessor to the 2016-2018 LTIP, was established by the board of directors with specific targets for the improvement of cumulative operating income between the years of 2013 and 2015.
+In all other material respects, the 2013-2015 LTIP was substantially similar to the 2016-2018 LTIP described under "Long-Term Incentive Plans."
 The maximum payment of the 2013-2015 LTIP was made to participating executives and NEOs due to the Company significantly exceeding the established target.
-Total shareholder return over the three year LTIP period from 2013 to 2015 increased 438.7% compared to a 14.5% increase of the S&P TSX Composite Index.
 In 2016, the board of directors established a new LTIP for the years 2016-2018, as described above under "Long-Term Incentive Plans."
+The maximum payment of the 2016-2018 LTIP was made to participating executives and NEOs due to the Company exceeding the established target.
+Total shareholder return over the three-year LTIP period from 2016 to 2018 increased 14.3%.